matthiasn/BirdWatch/README.md

 <a target="_blank" href="http://birdwatch.matthiasnehlsen.com/#/sql%20london)"><strong>sql london</strong></a>

 Please feel free to contribute, pull requests are happily accepted.
 I use this project to study the technologies involved and I would appreciate learning better ways of doing things.

-For more information check out my **[blog](http://matthiasnehlsen.com)**.
+A detailed description of the application can be found on my **[blog](http://matthiasnehlsen.com/blog/2013/09/10/birdwatch-explained/)**.

 ##Setup